ConradHougen/Multiscale-Topic-Manifold-Learning/README.md

 # Multiscale Topic Manifold Learning (MSTML)

-This is the public release version of the code and examples related to the papers: "Multi-Scale Topic Manifold Learning for Understanding Interdisciplinary Collaborations in Co-Author Networks" and "A Multiscale Geometric Method for Capturing Relational Topic Alignment".
+This is the public release version of the code and examples related to the papers: "Multiscale Topic Manifold Learning for Understanding Interdisciplinary Collaborations in Co-Author Networks" and "A Multiscale Geometric Method for Capturing Relational Topic Alignment".

 ## Overview